I'm going to start this article off with a bit of a rant and confess something to you right off the bat: I can't stand William Shakespeare.

 Second, even if his stories were great for their time, people who say they enjoy Shakespeare today are most likely just being pretentious assholes.
 Enough with the act!
 Unless you're reading a modern translation, you don't understand what Shakespeare is saying.
 You don't.
 Nobody does.

 But third, and most importantly, my dislike of Shakespeare has to do with him being called the "greatest writer in English literature" by blowhards who have either a) never read him, b) read him, didn't understand a word he said, but pretend to understand him, or c) haven't read any other writer of English literature.
 Charles Dickens trounces Shakespeare in eloquence of language, complexity of plot, and moral depth.
-So does Jane Austen.
-So does Voltaire.
-So does Alexander Dumas, as does P.G.
+As does Voltaire, as does Alexander Dumas, as does P.G.
 Wodehouse.

 In short, Shakespeare is the most overrated writer in human history to date.
 He's overrated, overrated, overrated!
 It is not that Shakespeare is a horrible writer (that award is shared by James Joyce and F. Scott Fitzgerald), it's just that Shakespeare isn't great either.
 Maybe Michael Fassbender can redeem one of his works for me, but until then, this literature-lover will continue to not be a lover of The Bard.